Jeevan-K-M/Walmart--sales-Data-Analysis--SQL-project/README.md

    - Open jupyter notebook and create a  Walmart Sales data analysis file

 ### 2. Download Walmart Sales Data
-   - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+   - **Data Source**: Use the Kaggle  to download the Walmart sales datasets from Kaggle.
    - **Dataset Link**: [Walmart Sales Dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)
    - **Storage**: Save the data in the `data/` folder for easy reference and access.